3arthur6/BluetoothLibraryPatcher/README.md

 Alternatively with Android 12L and below, instead of installing the Magisk module and running the commands, flash the zip file from [this Github repo releases](https://github.com/3arthur6/BluetoothLibraryPatcher/releases) (BluetoothLibraryPatcher_twrp_X.X.X.zip) meant for TWRP recovery.

+Another new and easier alternative is to use [Magisk Delta fork](https://huskydg.github.io/magisk-files/).
+With this version of magisk no additional steps are required.
+Just install the module and enjoy.

 ## Credits

 - @topjohnwu for magisk